sagaxyz/node-infra/docs/pegasus_architecture.md

 We are DEPRECATING SPC.
 In the near future SSC will be responsible for all the state, security and operations and we will achieve shared security.
 Although, in the phase 1 of Pegasus, validators are required to run SPC together with the already running SSC.
 The latter, for now, is not part of this document, as it is not part of the Pegasus stack.
 No changes are required to how SSC is currently run.

 ## Orchestration
 We are relying on Kubernetes as an infrastructure orchestrator.
 On top of Kubernetes we have an application/chainlet level orchestration: Saga Controller (“controller”).
 The controller implements a standard control loop reading the state from SPC and changing the resources of the kubernetes cluster.
-The way a chianlet is deployed is defined by the chainlet template passed to the controller.
+The way a chainlet is deployed is defined by the chainlet template passed to the controller.
 As of right now, this template has a deployment, a pvc and a service.
 There are three typical use cases for the controller:
 - A new chainlet is created in SPC => The controller deploys the chainlet in the k8s cluster
 - A chainlet runs out of upsaga tokens => The controller deallocated the resources in the chainlet namespace
 - A chainlet deployment is deleted/corrupted => The controller restores it based on the template if the chainlet is still online